josephg/egwalker-paper/reg-text.typ

 ) <graph-example>

 For example, @graph-example shows the event graph resulting from the operations in @two-inserts.
-Operations that happened one after another are related by $->$, while concurrent operations appear in different branches.
+The events with IDs $italic(id)_5$ and $italic(id)_6$ are concurrent, and the frontier of this graph is the set of events with IDs ${italic(id)_5, italic(id)_6}$.

+The event graph for a substantial document, such as a research paper, may contain hundreds of thousands of events.
+It can nevertheless be stored in a very compact form by exploiting the typical editing patterns of humans writing text: characters tend to be inserted or deleted in consecutive runs, and many portions of a typical event graph are linear.
+As event IDs we can use pairs of a replica ID and a per-replica sequence number, which also compress very well.
+We describe the storage format in more detail in Section TODO.

+== Document versions

+In order to correctly interpret an operation such as $italic("Delete")(i)$, we need to determine which character was at index $i$ at the time when the operation was generated.
+Due to convergence, any two replicas that have the same set of events must be in the same state.
+The set of events that happened before a given event $e$ is exactly the set of events that were known to the replica at the time when $e$ was generated.
+Since the state of the document must be a deterministic function of the set of events, the parents of $e$ unambiguously define the document state in which $e$ must be interpreted.
+//Moreover, the set of events that happened before some event $e$ does not change, because an event is only added to the graph once all of its parents are present, and an event's set of parents is immutable.

+We define the _version_ of an event graph to be its frontier set:

+$ sans("Version")(G) = {e_1 in G | exists.not e_2 in G: e_1 -> e_2} $

+Given some version $V$, the corresponding set of events can be reconstructed as follows:

+$ sans("Events")(V) = V union {e_1 | exists e_2 in V : e_1 -> e_2} $

+Since an event graph grows only by adding events that are concurrent to or children of existing events (we never add a parent of an existing event), there is a one-to-one correspondence between an event graph and its version.
+Hence, for all valid event graphs $G$, we have $sans("Events")(sans("Version")(G)) = G$.

+The set of parents of an event in the graph is the version of the document in which that operation must be interpreted.
+The version can hence also be seen as a _logical clock_, describing the point in time at which a replica knows about the exact set of events in $G$.
+Even if the event graph and the number of replicas are large, a version rarely consists of more than two events.
+The _root version_ $emptyset$ is the version of the empty event graph.

+/*
-A collaborative text editing algorithm can then be viewed as a deterministic function that takes an event graph as input, and returns the document state resulting from applying all operations in the graph.
+A collaborative text editing algorithm can be viewed as a deterministic function that takes an event graph as input, and returns the document state resulting from applying all operations in the graph.
+This function can use the parent-child relationships between events, but for concurrent events there is no order.
-(In fact, this is how pure operation-based CRDTs @polog are formulated, as discussed in @related-work).
+(In fact, this is how pure operation-based CRDTs @polog are formulated, as discussed in @related-work.)
+*/

 // Hints for writing systems papers https://irenezhang.net/blog/2021/06/05/hints.html